Computational Occupancy Sensing System (COSSY)

 MOTIVATION

-Heating, ventilation, and air conditioning (HVAC) consume a significant portion of the energy used in buildings.
+Heating, ventilation, and air conditioning (HVAC) consume a significant portion of the energy used in commercial buildings.
 Much of this energy is wasted when buildings are occupied well below their maximum capacity.
 Traditional PIR (passive infrared) sensors, that detect movement, cannot estimate the number of people in a room.
 While COsensors can provide a proxy measurement of occupancy level (inferred from COconcentration), their response to changes in occupancy is very slow due to air mixing.
 A new type of sensor system is needed to enable advanced HVAC control.
 Deployed in commercial buildings, such sensor systems have the potential for a significant reduction in energy consumption and the associated reduction of COemissions.

 PROJECT INNOVATION

 The Computational Occupancy Sensing SYstem (COSSY) estimates the number of people and monitors how this number changes over time.
-The system is designed to deliver robust performance by combining data from thermal door sensors and overhead fisheye cameras.
+The proposed system is designed to deliver robust performance by combining data from thermal door sensors and overhead fisheye cameras.
 Data streams from the sensors and cameras undergo advanced processing to jointly provide an accurate occupancy estimate.
 All the processing is performed locally within a building’s infrastructure (no processing in the cloud) to mitigate security concerns.
 The system features a modular design to accommodate various room sizes and geometries.

 PROJECT PROGRESS